Sonnet 116: Overview

+Which alters when it alterations finds".

 Quatrain 1

 The sonnet begins without the poet's apparent acknowledgment of the compelling quality of the emotional union of "true minds".
 As Helen Vendler has observed, "This famous almost 'impersonal' sonnet on the marriage of true minds has usually been read as a definition of true love."
 This is not a unique theme of Shakespeare's sonnets.
 Carol Neely observes that "Like [sonnet] 94, it defines and redefines its subject in each quatrain and this subject becomes increasingly concrete, attractive and vulnerable."
 Shakespeare tends to use negation to define love according to Lukas Erne, "The first and the third [quatrains], it is true, define love negatively: 'love is not...'; Love's not...'.
 The two quatrains are further tied together by the reappearance of the verbs 'to bend' and 'to alter'."
 Love is defined in vague terms in the first quatrain.

 "The stress on the dialectical definition of what love is not accentuates the dogmatic character of this sonnet with which Shakespeare suggests in verse to his interlocutors what true love is: true love is like a marriage sealed before a higher entity (God or His creation), which testifies to its duration, intensity, stability and resistance.
 A Love of this type watches over the unstable and peregrine life of men at the mercy of their inner dismay and the real world's tempests" (E. Passannanti).